 Mississippi is famous for its seafood cuisine.
 Mississippi seafood includes shellfish such as wild shrimp, crawfish, lobsters, oysters, saltwater fish such as speckled trout, redfish, red snapper, grouper, Spanish, king and cero mackerel, dolphin fish (mahi mahi) and more.
-The state has the second largest fishing industry of the five Gulf states.
+Mississippi has the second largest fishing industry of the five Gulf states.

 Mississippi’s commercial fishing ports are important sources of American seafood.
 Among these are Gulf Port and Pascagoula.
 The seafood and aquaculture industries are important parts of Mississippi’s economy as is the state’s recreational fishing sector.

-Mississipi’s Gulf coast, reefs and oyster beds sustained severe damage by the catastrophic Hurricane Katrina.
-Restoration efforts have been successful and the commercial fishing, aquaculture and recreational fishing sectors are productive and flourishing once again.
+Mississipi’s Gulf coast, reefs, and oyster beds sustained severe damage by the catastrophic Hurricane Katrina.
+Restoration efforts have been successful and the commercial fishing, aquaculture, and recreational fishing sectors are productive and flourishing once again.

 Shrimp